aleph2c/miros/doc/patterns.rst

   :linenos:

   import time
-  from miros.hsm import spy_on, pp
+  from miros import spy_on, pp
-  from miros.activeobject import ActiveObject from miros.event import signals, Event, return_status
+  from miros import ActiveObject from miros import signals, Event, return_status

   @spy_on